ropensci-archive/roweb2/content/blog/2018-04-03-rtika-introduction.md

                       //    / /
                             ]/
 ```
-The Apache Tika parser is like the Babel fish in Douglas Adam's book, "The Hitchhikers' Guide to the Galaxy" [^1].
-The Babel fish translates any natural language to any other.
-Although Tika does not yet translate natural language, it starts to tame the tower of babel of digital document formats.
-As the Babel fish allowed a person to understand Vogon poetry, Tika allows an analyst to extract text and objects from Microsoft Word.

 Parsing files is a common concern for many communities, including journalism [^2], government, business, and academia.
 The complexity of parsing can vary a lot.
 Apache Tika is a common library to lower that complexity.
 The Tika auto-detect parser finds the content type of a file and parses it with an included parser.
 It currently handles text or metadata extraction from *over one thousand digital formats*: